dce/pandoc-talk/README.md

 > If you need to convert files from one markup format into another, pandoc is your swiss-army knife.

+---

+# Pandoc: a Tool I Use and Like

 * I spend a lot of time writing,
   * and I love [Vim][3], [Markdown][4], and the command line
   * (and avoid browser-based WYSIWYG editors when I can)
-* But it has a ton of utility outside of that -- really, anywhere you need to move between different text-based formats, Pandoc can probably help.
+* But it has a ton of utility outside of that
+  * Really, anywhere you need to move between different text-based formats, Pandoc can probably help

 ---